jacob-2244/Federated_Learning_Cataract_Detection/README.md

-# Secure AI-Powered Cataract Detection & Classification System
+# Federated Learning Cataract/Glocuma Detection & Classification System

 A privacy-preserving web application for cataract detection and classification using federated learning.
 This project leverages deep learning to assist in early detection of cataract and Glocuma while ensuring patient data privacy through federated model training.
 The application also integrates a doctor consultation module and chat for enhanced clinical support.